How I Got This Body: She Went from 160 Pounds to 143 in Just Five Months by Doing Crossfit, Two-a-Days, and Splurging on Pizza | Washingtonian

 Turning point: Falborn has always been active and weight trained, but last year, she started a job with the National Restaurant Association.
 “We eat … a lot.
 And I love the restaurant industry.
 But I needed some sort of balance,” she says.
 “I felt sluggish, tired, heavy, and generally unhappy with the way I looked.
 I felt like I didn’t have a choice.”
 After turning 30—and going through a particularly tough break up—she found the “spark” for change.

 How she did it: In September 2017, she started going to Crossfit Balance in Thomas Circle, and in addition to Crossfitting a few times a week, began isolated lifting and weight training, along with 30 minutes of cardio each day.
 For the entire month of December, she did two-a-day workouts: mornings consisted of 30 minutes of fasted cardio on the StairMaster to burn fat, and in the evenings she did Crossfit, isolated lifting, or both.
-“The holiday season is obviously an indulgent one, but can you imagine working at the National Restaurant Association during that time?
+“The holiday season is obviously an indulgent one, but can you imagine working in the restaurant industry during that time?
+The food, the hospitality are amazing.
 Hence the two-a-days.
 Most people put on weight during the holidays.
 I lost 14 pounds.”

 Falborn gives a lot of credit to her Crossfit coach, Ahmed, for his constant support “every minute of every day.
 Having an understanding work environment is important, too.
 My boss and coworkers know how much I need my workout time to stay grounded, and they only make fun of my meals and how frequently I eat about half the time now.”